tonethar/IGME-330-Master/notes/dogfinder-1.md

 5) Add `<!DOCTYPE html>` to the top of **home.html** (so that the page will validate properly)

     - now head to https://validator.w3.org/ and be sure that **home.html** validates
-    - you should see zero errors or warnings, if you do, fix them
+    - you should see zero errors or warnings.
+Ff you do get any, fix them

 6) Duplicate **home.html** 3 times and name the copies: